 I have had a few injuries along the way as well… I overcame one but I'm still dealing with the other one.
 Both of them are/were caused by starting to lift too heavy weights little too quickly.
 Here's what happened:

 About a month into working out again, I started getting some quite intense knee pain.
 It scared me, because it was really strong.
 I even thought that it’s my decreasing bone density manifesting!
-Quite honestly, I was freaked out.
+Quite honestly, I was freaking out.
 The knee pain got so intense that I couldn’t squat anymore, even without weights.
 Just sitting down in the bathroom was painful.
-Needless to say, I had to take a break from squatting in the gym so I did other things that I could.
+Needless to say, I had to take a break from squatting at the gym so I did other things that I could.

 I talked to my friend who is a physical therapist and I also took a workshop by dr Scott Mills (the workshop was about back pain, but we talked a little about other areas of the body too, because they’re all related!).
 My friend suggested that I may have started training with weights that were too heavy for me after such a long break.
-She gave me a few special exercises to strengthen my inner and outer thighs which are important in stabilizing the knee, and I learned a few other exercises at dr Mills' workshop.
+She gave me a few special exercises to strengthen my adductors and abductors (inner and outer thighs) which are important in stabilizing the knee, and I learned a few other exercises at dr Mills' workshop.
 I was super consistent with doing my knee exercises at least 5x a week (they are very low intensity exercises that take about 10-15 minutes) and my pain went away in about 6 weeks.

 However, a few months back, my back started to feel uncomfortable when I was lifting weights.
 After a while, the pain got very intense, even when I wasn't exercising.
 The problem might be that my core muscles may have lost some strength also, just like had happened to my knee stabilizers.
 I'm still trying to figure this thing out though, because some days, my back feels incredibly tight and even just moving around can be painful.